LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Supplementary material

 \subsection{Graphical System Step-by-Step Designs}

 Since we validate that our solution sets up a new state of the art for multimodal layout design, it is worth integrating it into a graphical system for user-friendly service in practice.
-Figure~\ref{fig:system} demonstrates our step-by-step UI designs.
+Fig.~\ref{fig:system} demonstrates our step-by-step UI designs.
 In specific:

-(1) Figure~\ref{fig:system}(a) shows the initial page that allows users to customize their background images and optionally foreground elements: \textit{header text}, \textit{body text}, \textit{footnote/disclaimer text}, \textit{button text}, as well as \textit{button border radius} (zero radius means a rectangular button).
+(1) Fig.~\ref{fig:system}(a) shows the initial page that allows users to customize their background images and optionally foreground elements: \textit{header text}, \textit{body text}, \textit{footnote/disclaimer text}, \textit{button text}, as well as \textit{button border radius} (zero radius means a rectangular button).
 Text colors, button pad colors, and text fonts can also be customized.

-(2) Once users upload their background and foreground elements, they are previewed on the right part of the same page, as shown in Figure~\ref{fig:system}(b).
+(2) Once users upload their background and foreground elements, they are previewed on the right part of the same page, as shown in Fig.~\ref{fig:system}(b).
 The locations and sizes of foreground elements in the preview are meaningless: they just conceptually show what contents are going to be rendered on top of the background.

-(3) Once users click "Next", it moves on to the next page with our design results, as shown in Figure~\ref{fig:system}(c).
+(3) Once users click "Next", it moves on to the next page with our design results, as shown in Fig.~\ref{fig:system}(c).
 Given one layout designed in the backend, we post-process it by randomly jittering the generated box parameters by 20\% while keeping the original non-overlapping and alignment regularity.

 (4) Afterwards, the system renders foreground elements given the layout bounding boxes.
 Text font sizes and line breakers are adaptively determined so as to tightly squeeze into the boxes.
 Considering \textit{header texts} usually have short strings yet are assigned with large boxes, their font sizes are naturally large enough.
 Text font styles can also randomly vary.
+This optional feature is shown in our supplementary video.
 We showcase six of our rendered results on this page, and allow users to select one or more satisfactory designs.

-(5) Once users make their selection(s) and click "Save Selection", it moves onto the last page as shown in Figure~\ref{fig:system}(d).
+(5) Once users make their selection(s) and click "Save Selection", it moves onto the last page as shown in Fig.~\ref{fig:system}(d).
 On this page, users are allowed to manually customize the size and location of each rendered foreground element.
 Once they finish, they click "Save" to exit our system.